icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [ConsoleMe](https://github.com/Netflix/consoleme) - A self-service tool for AWS that provides end-users and administrators credentials and console access to the onboarded accounts based on their authorization level of managing permissions across multiple accounts, while encouraging least-privilege permissions.

 - [IAMbic](https://github.com/noqdev/iambic) - GitOps for IAM.
 The Terraform of Cloud IAM.
 IAMbic is a multi-cloud identity and access management (IAM) control plane that centralizes and simplifies cloud access and permissions.
 It maintains an eventually consistent, human-readable, bi-directional representation of IAM in version control.

-- [aws-lint-iam-policies](https://github.com/welldone-cloud/aws-lint-iam-policies) - Runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
-Reports on policies that violate security best practices or contain errors.
-Supports both identity-based and resource-based policies.

 ### Macaroons